A Consumer's Guide to Idaho Lawyers

 - Fire your lawyer and hire another.
 You decide who you hire and whether you want to retain his or her services.

 - File a complaint.
-If you believe you have a valid complaint involving professional misconduct by your lawyer, you may file a grievance with the Office of Bar Counsel of the Idaho State Bar, P.O.
+If you believe you have a valid complaint involving professional misconduct by your lawyer, you may file a grievance with the ISB Bar Counsel's Office, P.O.
 Box 895, Boise, ID 83701, (208) 334-4500.

 - Sue the lawyer for malpractice.
 If you believe your lawyer has been negligent in handling your case, and that negligence has ended up costing you money or injuring your legal rights, you may have a legal action against that lawyer.